-The initial output of the land use optimisation process can be seen in Figure 19 and Figure 20 on page 38, which express the transport ask (trip productions and attractions) in the form of dwelling units and GLA.
+The initial output of the land use optimisation process can be seen in Figure 19 and Figure 20below, which expresses the transport ask (trip productions and attractions) in the form of dwelling units and GLA.
 Figure 19 illustrates the future demand in terms of residential and economic development and Figure 20 depicts total development (existing and future).